KseniyaKerzhner/rsschool-cv/cv.md

 - discord: Kseniya(@KseniyaKerzhner) Dea#0287

 ## About me
 My current job is not related to development and IT.
 In 2021 received a master's degree in civil engineering.
-As a hobby I studied different areas of development: game-development on C# with Unity, QA, Java, and now trying frontend-development.
 My current purpose is to change job.
-I liked front-ent development because it has an element of creativity and chance create something that can help solve someone's problem.

 ## Skills and Proficiency:
  - HTML5, CSS3, JavaScript, Git